 County Clerks meet in Secret.
 Refuse public observers.

 January 10, 2013.
 Colorado County Clerks met secretly in Pueblo, Jan 14-18.

-The Agenda calls for 9 sessions on Elections.
-And at least one on Legislation.
-CCCA uses paid lobbyests to pursue its objectives.
+The Agenda calls for 9 sessions on Elections, and at least one on Legislation.
+CCCA uses paid lobbyists to pursue its objectives.
 Who pays for this private affair?
 Who pays for the time off for all of these government officials?
 And what right do they have to violate the intent of Colorado's Sunshine Laws?

-The public is prohibited from participating in the discussions, or even oberving the sessions.
-The Secretary of Stat's office is a featured participatant.
+The public is prohibited from participating in the discussions, or even observing the sessions.
+The Secretary of State’s office is a featured participant.
 Voting Equipment Vendors are a featured participant.
 But the public is not permitted to even watch.

 Colorado Voter Group's request to observe the meetings was denied.

 Vote by Mail Sorter Contracts and Specifications are now online.

 January 10, 2013.
 Specifications and contracts for Boulder County's Mail Sorter are now online.
 The sorter is used in the county's new, uncertified Mail Ballot Component.
 Other functions performed by the Mail Ballot Component include personnel, data files, and procedures to verify voter identity (through signatures), maintain the poll book, and cast ballots in behalf of voters.

 Click: Hearing Testimony and see "Vote by Mail Sorter Contracts and Specifications".